SQL Server Interview Questions

 18) What is SQL Server Profiler?

-Microsoft SQL Server profiler is a graphical user interface that allows system administrators to monitor events of the database engine.
+Microsoft SQL Server Profiler is a graphical user interface that allows system administrators to monitor events of the database engine.
 SQL server profiler trace monitor every event to a file.
 SQL profiler can be used for real-time monitoring of data or also for future analysis of data.

 You can do the following things with a SQL Server Profiler -